theheking/intro-to-command-line-hpc/practical_overview/7A_Writing_Scripts_workingwithdata.md

 Vocabulary
 -----------
-The role of the OpenPBS scheduler is to match available resources to jobs.
+The role of the PBS Pro scheduler is to match available resources to jobs.
 In different contexts, the terms can have varying meanings.
 However, if we focus on the context of HPC, here are the definitions:
 > A *cluster* consists of multiple compute nodes.
 > A *node* refers to a unit within a computer cluster, typically a computer.
 It usually has one or two CPUs, each with multiple cores.
 The cores on the same CPU share memory, but memory is generally not shared between CPUs.